kubernetes/kubernetes/docs/design/simplified_federation_deployment.md

-Both the federation control plane deployment functionality via `kubeadm` and the cluster registration/deregistration functionality via `kubectl` are planned to be implemented in the v1.5 timeframe and are considered a P0 feature for v1.5.
+Both the federation control plane deployment functionality via `kubeadm` and the cluster registration/deregistration functionality via `kubectl` are planned to be implemented in the v1.5 time frame and are considered a P0 feature for v1.5.

 ## Maturity Level

-Both functionalities will be labelled "alpha" in v1.5.
+Both functionalities will be labeled "alpha" in v1.5.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->